DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- Apr 2023: I am thrilled to announce that I receive a NSERC Discovery grant to work on Dependency Management problems!
+Hiring of students will start soon!
 - Mar 2023: Our paper ["Empirical analysis of security vulnerabilities in Python packages"](https://link.springer.com/article/10.1007/s10664-022-10278-4) was published in the EMSE journal!
 - Dec 2022: Our paper ["Diversity Awareness in Software Engineering Participant Research"](https://www.researchgate.net/publication/367822157) was accepted at ICSE SEIS track!
 - Dec 2022: Our paper "Empirical Analysis of Security Vulnerabilities in Python Packages" was acceped in the EMSE journal!
 Pre-print coming soon